When it comes to craft breweries in Wanaka, it’s all about what kind of vibe you’re after.

-For a relaxed, industrial vibe, check out Rhyme & Reason; it’s literally set up inside a fully-functioning brewery.
+For a relaxed, industrial atmosphere, check out Rhyme & Reason.
 Stills, mash tuns and a whole line-up of brewing silverware make up the backdrop of the garage space.
-Grab a brew, set up shop at one of the family-style long tables, listen to live music and wait for your next turn of Giant Jenga.
-Brewery tours are available on request and give insight into the process and future brews.
+Set up shop at one of the family-style long tables, listen to live music and wait for your next turn of giant Jenga.
+Brewery tours are available on request and give insight into the brewing process and future brews.
 A tasting paddle is the way to go for the indecisive, offering four fresh tap beers of your choice.

-Or, check out Wanaka's newest brewery, B. Effect Brewing Co. at their new location B. Social.
-For years, B. Effect was a contract brewing company that brewed out of locations all over the South Island.
-This past summer, they finally brought their delicious craft beers home to Wanaka.
+Head to the other side of town for B. Effect Brewing Co. and eatery B. Social.
 Located in the industrial area just a five minute drive from town, B. Social is the perfect après spot if you’re looking to escape the downtown area.
-Unique bar eats, in-house brewed craft beers and even kombucha, B. Social has an après treat to please the whole crew of shredders.
+Unique bar eats, in-house brewed craft beers and even kombucha, B. Social has a post ski treat to please the whole crew of shredders.

 Were you to wander down the street from Kai, you’d happen across Cork.
 Cork boasts a wide range of local and international spirits (60+ whiskeys and 50+ gins!), plus a funky outdoor courtyard sitting area in which to enjoy your cocktail.

 Next, you might come across Trout Bar.
-A bit more upscale, Trout Bar offers local brews, classic cocktails and tasty cuisine using the freshest ingredients.
+Trout Bar offers local brews, classic cocktails and tasty cuisine using the freshest ingredients.
 Then, just a hop, skip and a jump away is the aptly named Lake Bar, where you can catch an après drink, meal and the big game.

 Finally, it doesn’t get more ‘lakeside’ than Edgewater Resort.
 Though it may not be right in town, Edgewater’s après is worth the stop on the way home from the mountains.
 The new menu features a selection of light meals and carefully curated beverages like spicy mulled wine and artisan local craft beers.
 Relax around the roaring open fire with a glorious lakeview backdrop from 4-6pm everyday.